 Attendance is assumed.
-Each student is allowed three absences, beyond which the student's final average will be reduced 2% points per absence including the first three.
-Students who anticipate missing five or more classes for health, family, or other personal reasons should consider taking the class at another time.
+Each student is allowed two absences, beyond which the student's final average will be reduced 5% points per absence.
+Students who anticipate missing more than the allowed classes for health, family, or other personal reasons should consider taking the class at another time.
 UTPB requires that students attending sponsored events (eg. athletes) be given the opportunity to make up work; a typed, 350-word discussion of assigned material will be expected within one week of such absences.
 Fairness requires that no exceptions be made.